-Shopping in the EU
+Shopping from the EU

-When you buy goods or services from a trader based in another EU country, some of your rights may depend on the laws of that country.
+When you buy goods or services from a trader based in an EU country, some of your rights may depend on the laws of that country.
 But some consumer rights laws are broadly the same across the EU.

 Check what the seller’s terms and conditions say about returns before placing your order.
 The law sets out the minimum requirements for returns, but some traders may choose to go further than this.

 Will my rights to return goods to EU sellers be affected after Brexit?

 Your rights to return products bought from the EU will stay the same after Brexit, and until at least the end of the transition period on 31st December 2020.

 Read our Brexit and consumer rights guide for more information.

 If you buy something while on holiday within the EU then, from a legal point of view, the contract is seen as being concluded in that country.

 This means your rights will depend on the laws in that country should your product develop a fault or isn’t of satisfactory quality.